ubc-library-rc/Beginner_R_Part1/content/installation.md

 ### 3. Format R

-Open *tools \> Global Options* and then you will see the pop up below.
+In <strong>RStudio</strong> Open *tools \> Global Options* and then you will see the pop up below.
 In the *General* tab, select the "Never" option for Save workspace to .RData on exit.

 ![](images/never_save.png)